 Australia's largest satellite set for launch

-In a flagship project for ADaPT, Griffith University will support Gold Coast aerospace innovators Gilmour Space Technologies to prototype and develop Australia’s largest low Earth orbit (LEO) satellite, weighing 100 kilograms, for launch from late 2022.
+In a flagship project for ADaPT, Griffith University will support Gold Coast aerospace innovators Gilmour Space Technologies to prototype and develop Australia’s largest low Earth orbit (LEO) satellite, weighing 100 kilograms, for launch from 2023.

 The ambitious endeavour will unlock opportunities from more affordable spacecraft—using new hightech materials and additive manufacturing processes, including embedding sensors and electronics into 3D- printed structures to decrease weight, and aiming to optimise payload, strength and tolerance of both extreme temperature variations and vibrations.